-The project will be completed through a partnership with Washington County and the cities of Forest Grove, Hillsboro, Sherwood, Tualatin, and Wilsonville, with technical assistance from the Port of Portland.
-This project builds on the work of the Regional Industrial Site Readiness Project (described below) by using the same framework to complete the site assessments.
-The County will serve as project manager.
+The project was completed through a partnership with Washington County and the cities of Forest Grove, Hillsboro, Sherwood, Tualatin, and Wilsonville, with technical assistance from the Port of Portland, Business Oregon, DLCD, and the Department of State Lands.
+This project built on the work of the Regional Industrial Site Readiness Project by using the same framework to complete the site assessments.

 The 15 sites range in size from 25 to 225 net acres.
 Development timelines for the sites range from fifteen months to more than six years.

 Project Publications & Resources